Average Teacher Salary in Round Rock

 Living in Round Rock means navigating a housing market that gives you more square footage per dollar than either coast and big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 When it comes to teacher salary, that translates to costs that lands on the expensive side, with prices 18% above the US benchmark.
 The typical resident here pays between $47,138 and $82,492, compared to a national average of $55,000.

 In a city powered by a diversified Sun Belt economy growing faster than infrastructure can keep up with, the cost landscape for teacher salary is shaped by forces you won't find in national averages.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Local lifestyle patterns matter too: big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 All of this feeds into the pricing you see below.

 What Matters Most